JeffHing/angular-cabinet/README.md

 <div drawer-contents="0"></div>
 ```

-A drawer can have multiple contents by assigning the drawerContents directives
+A drawer can have multiple contents by assigning the same drawer id.
-the same drawer id:

 ```html
 <div drawer-contents="0">contents A</div>